chainloop-dev/docs/docs/getting-started/attestation-crafting.md

       id-token: write # required to use OIDC and retrieve AWS credentials
       contents: write # required for goreleaser
     steps:
-      # Cosign is required to verify the Chainloop binary
+      # Cosign is used to verify the Chainloop binary (optional)
       - name: Install Cosign
         uses: sigstore/cosign-installer@v2.5.0